 Protecting Wildlife Habitats

 TVA has been working to protect wildlife for years.
 In 1976 TVA started the Natural Heritage Project.
 With help from the Nature Conservancy, TVAs wildlife specialists make careful studies of the plants and animals that are at risk of becoming extinct.
-Then biologists create plans that protect wild areas.
+Then biologists create plans that will help protect wild areas.

 • TVA helps count and protect bald eagles, America’s national symbol.

 |Cub Scouts from St. Jude Pack 3111 planted butterfly and hummingbird gardens at TVAs Raccoon Mountain Pumped Storage Plant near Chattanooga.
-The scouts also check nesting boxes of migratory birds once a week during the breeding season as part of a national monitoring effort.|
+The Scouts also check nesting boxes of migratory birds once a week during the breeding season as part of a national monitoring effort.|

 “Aquatic life” means fish and other creatures that live in the water.
 TVA helps protect habitat for aquatic life in a number of ways.